lmdu/topaz/README.md

 # topaz
-a robust tool for functional annotation of transcriptome
+a robust and efficient tool for large-scale transcripts annotation